steaky21/Alive/README.md

 ## Hello there, I am alive.

-A simple and easy-to-use operating system for Desktop and Raspberry.
+A simple and easy-to-use operating system for Desktop.

-I am still being made, so please don't try to download me as i still need to get my clothes on!!
+Please don't try to download me as i still need to get my clothes on!!

 ## Screen-shots comming soon!